Spirograph: History

 In 1827, Greek-born English architect and engineer Peter Hubert Desvignes developed and advertised a "Speiragraph", a device to create elaborate spiral drawings.
 A man named J. Jopling soon claimed to have previously invented similar methods.
 When working in Vienna between 1845 and 1848, Desvignes constructed a version of the machine that would help prevent banknote forgeries, as any of the nearly endless variations of roulette patterns that it could produce were extremely difficult to reverse engineer.
 The mathematician Bruno Abakanowicz invented a new Spirograph device between 1881 and 1900.
 It was used for calculating an area delimited by curves.

 Drawing toys based on gears have been around since at least 1908, when The Marvelous Wondergraph was advertised in the Sears catalog.
 An article describing how to make a Wondergraph drawing machine appeared in the Boys Mechanic publication in 1913.

 The definitive Spirograph toy was developed by the British engineer Denys Fisher between 1962 and 1964 by creating drawing machines with Meccano pieces.
 Fisher exhibited his spirograph at the 1965 Nuremberg International Toy Fair.
 It was subsequently produced by his company.
 US distribution rights were acquired by Kenner, Inc., which introduced it to the United States market in 1966 and promoted it as a creative children's toy.
 Kenner later introduced Spirotot, Magnetic Spirograph, Spiroman, and various refill sets.

 In 2013 the Spirograph brand was re-launched worldwide, with the original gears and wheels, by Kahootz Toys.
 The modern products use removable putty in place of pins to hold the stationary pieces in place.
 The Spirograph was Toy of the Year in 1967, and Toy of the Year finalist, in two categories, in 2014.
 Kahootz Toys was acquired by PlayMonster LLC in 2019.

 Operation

 The original US-released Spirograph consisted of two differently sized plastic rings (or stators), with gear teeth on both the inside and outside of their circumferences.
 Once either of these rings were held in place (either by pins, with an adhesive, or by hand) any of several provided gearwheels (or rotors)—each having holes for a ballpoint pen—could be spun around the ring to draw geometric shapes.
 Later, the Super-Spirograph introduced additional shapes such as rings, triangles, and straight bars.
 All edges of each piece have teeth to engage any other piece; smaller gears fit inside the larger rings, but they also can rotate along the rings' outside edge or even around each other.
 Gears can be combined in many different arrangements.
 Sets often included variously colored pens, which could enhance a design by switching colors, as seen in the examples shown here.

-Beginners often slip the gears, especially when using the holes near the edge of the larger wheels, resulting in broken or irregular lines.
-Experienced users may learn to move several pieces in relation to each other (say, the triangle around the ring, with a circle "climbing" from the ring onto the triangle).